-This year, rightfully so, much of the world has been focused on the 26th United Nations Conference on Climate Change (COP26) in Glasgow, and making sure world leaders establish plans that help them meet the goals of the historic 2015 Paris climate agreement.
+In November 2022 the world was focused on the 27th United Nations Conference on Climate Change (COP27) in Egypt, and making sure world leaders establish plans that help them meet the goals of the historic 2015 Paris climate agreement.

-But before COP26 takes place from 31 October to 12 November, the first part of an equally important – if not more important – UN conference will occur: online meetings for the 15th UN Convention on Biological Diversity, or COP15.
+However, during this month of December another equally – if not more – important UN conference will occur: online meetings for the 15th UN Convention on Biological Diversity, or COP15.

 What is COP15?
 Why is it so important?
 And why are Catholic leaders across the globe urging the faithful to advocate for all members of creation and to protect biodiversity ahead of the UN summit?

 What is COP15?

 The UN convention is how countries around the world agree to protect nature and our common home.

 The convention was first signed at the Earth Summit in Rio de Janeiro in 1992.
 It is an international treaty on biodiversity conservation, the sustainable use of biodiversity, and equitably sharing the benefits of natural resources.

 The convention to be held in Canada, from December 7 to 19, is especially crucial because little progress has been made in protecting nature during the past 20 years.